rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 near_poly_np_las[:, 5] = get_height_above_ground_for_points(near_poly_np_las)
 {% endhighlight %}
 * Now we’re ready to find the points which fall in our polygon.
 One approach for doing this that seems appealing is the [shapely.contains() method](https://shapely.readthedocs.io/en/latest/reference/shapely.contains.html#shapely.contains), since our polygons are already represented as shapely objects by GeoPandas.
 However, I’ve found that in practice it takes too long to convert an ndarray to a list of shapely points.
 What works better is to convert the polygon to a list or ndarray of coordinates, then run some other function for doing point-in-polygon tests.
-Here I'll use a function mostly lifted from Xiao (2016), but which doesn’t consider points intersecting polygons’ line segments or vertices.
-This works well enough for our purposes, but if you’d like more speed you can check out [this implementation of the winding number algorithm](https://github.com/sasamil/PointInPolygon_Py/blob/master/pointInside.py) which leverages Numba—as shown by [this stackexchange post](https://stackoverflow.com/a/48760556), Numba can make a huge difference here.
+Here I'll use a function mostly lifted from Xiao (2016), but which for simplicity's sake doesn’t consider points intersecting polygons’ line segments or vertices.
+This works well enough for our purposes, but if you’d like more generality and speed you can check out [this implementation of the winding number algorithm which leverages Numba](https://github.com/sasamil/PointInPolygon_Py/blob/master/pointInside.py)—as shown by [this stackexchange post](https://stackoverflow.com/a/48760556), Numba can make a huge difference here.
 For more on point-in-polygon tests, Xiao (2016) is again a good reference.
 {% highlight Python %}
 def point_in_polygon(point, polygon):
     '''Tests whether (x,y) coordinates of point is in polygon using ray tracing algorithm